DuskEagle/docs/v2.2/topology-patterns.md

 ### More resilient structure

 Three or more nodes are recommended to provide high availability, share the load, and spread the capacity.
-Dynamically scaling out the nodes from 3 to 4, 4 to 5, or any other intervals is supported, and there are no constraints on the server increments.
+Dynamically scaling out the nodes from 3 to 4, 4 to 5, or any other intervals is supported.
+There are no constraints on the server increments.

-The diagram below depicts each node as a letter (A, B, C, D, E):
+The diagram below depicts each node as a letter (i.e., `A`, `B`, `C`, `D`, `E`):

 ~~~
 A------C         A-----C           A-----C